PerPer08/vectorize_image/README.md

 # vectorize_image
-this repo contains a website that will vectorize an image using kmeans
+this repo contains a website that will compress an image using kmeans and vectorize that image